 Please contact firstname.lastname@example.org.

 Related ASPI Initiatives

 ASPI initiative, led by a high-level Policy Commission, to strengthen regional security institutions in Asia.

 ASPI initiative to create a roadmap for linking the carbon markets in China, Japan, and the Republic of Korea.

 This ASPI initiative aims to accelerate India’s entry into the Asia-Pacific Economic Cooperation (APEC) forum.

-This ASPI initiative examines whether the international order can be reformed to reflect new power realities in a manner that satisfies the main sponsors of the present order by ensuring continued support for open societies and economies.
+This ASPI initiative examines whether the international order can be reformed to reflect new power realities while ensuring continued support for open societies and economies.